cmcginty/mktoc/INSTALL.rst

 1. Any one of the following command will install Mktoc.
-Make sure to run as ``root`` user:

    a.
 Use :command:`pip` from the `pip package
       <http://pypi.python.org/pypi/pip>`_::